Yelodress/PowerShell-Audit-Tool/README.md

 ## PowerAudit roadmap:

 ### New features roadmap:
-- Checking if your computer uses a VPN
-- Checking if the computer uses a network card
+- Checking if the computer uses an additional network card
 - ...

 ### Features improvement roadmap: